 However, in this game of “generating traffic”, actual “learning” is getting lost.
 Is the purpose of offering online courses truly about “teaching,” or is it just another way for influencers to monetize, beyond endorsements and promotions?
 When consumers purchase online courses, are they genuinely learning something?
 Or are they just watching an impressive “performance”?
 This line is becoming increasingly blurred.

-Caught in this intense competition, Jiang admits that he too once lost sight of the way forward.
+Caught in this intense competition, Chiang admits that he too once lost sight of the way forward.

 For example, after completing a course on Hahow, students are given assignments, which teachers review and provide feedback on.
 Some courses even offer one-on-one consultations.
 This ensures that students are genuinely learning and not just spending money to watch a flashy presentation.